forrest79/phpgsql/docs/db.md

 ## Listen to events

-You can listen for some events:
+You can listen to some events:

-- `addOnConnect()` - this is called after connection is made, `Connection` object is passed - so for example you can run some queries here...
+- `addOnConnect()` - this is called after connection is made, `Connection` object is passed - so for an example you can run some queries here...
 - `addOnClose()` - this is called right before connection is closed, connection is still active, so you can perform some cleaning here. `Connection` object is also passed.
 - `addOnQuery()` - this is called for every query/execute/async/prepared statement executed on the connection. `Connection` object is passed and `Query` object is passed.
-When query is not async, `float $time` is passed (we can't measure time for async queries) and if query is from a prepared statement, name is passed in `$prepareStatementName` parameter.
+When a query is not async, `float $time` is passed (we can't measure time for async queries) and if a query is from a prepared statement, name is passed in `$prepareStatementName` parameter.
 - `addOnResult()` - this is called when `Result` object is created (only for queries that creates results). `Connection` and `Result` objects are passed.
-Can be usefull when you want to collect all your results and check what columns was read at the end of the request.
+It can be useful when you want to collect all your results and check what columns were read at the end of the request.

 ```php
 $connection->addOnConnect(function (Forrest79\PhPgSql\Db\Connection $connection): void {